Today, we are going to discuss alcohol markers and what are the best alcohol marker sets to invest in.

 This complete set of Everblend alcohol markers comes with 120 colors and shades.
 The Arteza markers are highly pigmented and are formulated to give you the best possible shading and blending that you can get from an alcohol marker.

 This marker set also includes a clear blending marker which is great for softening colors or to blend your shades together.
 If you are using these alcohol markers for manga or anime, you will enjoy these markers a lot.
 And the carrying case lets you create on the go.

 If you are just starting out and want to play with alcohol markers before jumping right into a full set, then try the Spectrum Noir alcohol markers.
 The Spectrum Noirs are great because you can grab a few different color sets without setting you back hundreds.

 You might really like the hexagon barrel which feels really great when you are creating your artwork or coloring.
 Keep in mind that the tips are quite a bit harder than Copics.

-*These sets come with refillable, double-ended or even triple tips.
+These alcohol markers come with refillable, double-ended or even triple tips.
 Depending on what sets you choose from, you will get different tips so keep that in mind and make sure you grab the right tips that you want.

 You can use alcohol markers on different papers, BUT alcohol markers are designed to work with alcohol paper so that they can fully saturate and bleed through the paper without pooling ink on the back.